simonhoumb/electromart/README.md

 This is the response to the change request.

-* Status code: `204 No Content` if the update was succsessful.
+* Status code: `204 No Content` if the update was successful.
 * Body: empty

 ##### Delete a specific registered dashboard configuration